TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 # Installation

-Using CurseForge you can quickly [Install](https://www.curseforge.com/minecraft/mc-mods/marvelous-machines/files) this mod.
+You can quickly [Install](https://www.curseforge.com/minecraft/mc-mods/marvelous-machines/files) this mod using the Twitch app and CurseForge.
 Make sure to download the correct version for your Minecraft version.

 You can also download a [release build](https://github.com/TeamRedDragon/RedDragon-Marvelous-Machines/releases) from GitHub and drop the `reddragon-marvelousmachines.jar` file into your Minecraft `mods` folder.